WalletWasabi/WalletWasabi/README.md

 1. Get Git: https://git-scm.com/downloads
 2. Get .NET 7.0 SDK: https://dotnet.microsoft.com/download
+3. If your system doesn't see installed SDK, try to uninstall it and install using  dotnet-install scripts
 3. Optionally disable .NET's telemetry by executing in the terminal `export DOTNET_CLI_TELEMETRY_OPTOUT=1` on Linux and macOS or `setx DOTNET_CLI_TELEMETRY_OPTOUT 1` on Windows.

 ### Get Wasabi